Art Deco at Oval

 Etching of Art Deco buildings along Maharshi Karve Marg

-Elevation drawings of Art Deco buildings along Maharshi Karve Road.
-Seen here are Queen's Court, Green Fields, Swastik Court and Motabhoy Mansion.
+The elevation drawings showcase the Art Deco buildings located along Maharshi Karve Road.
+Queen's Court, Green Fields, Swastik Court, and Motabhoy Mansion are shown here.
 These were all built in the 1930s decade, during a flurry of building activity on land reclaimed from the Arabian Sea as part of the Back Bay Land Reclamation Scheme, which started in 1928.

-Elevation drawings of Palm Court, Oval View and Belvedere Court.
+Elevation drawings of Palm Court, Oval View, and Belvedere Court.
 The stretch of reclaimed land around Churchgate Station underwent planned development in the 1930s.
-As a result of strict regulations, Maharshi Karve Marg has a dense concentration of Art Deco buildings, all built in uniform height and use common design idioms.
+Because of strict regulations, Maharshi Karve Marg has a dense concentration of Art Deco buildings, all built in uniform height and using common design idioms.

 Victorian Gothic and Art Deco ensembles of Mumbai

-Victorian Gothic and Art Deco Ensembles of Mumbai were recognized by UNESCO as World Heritage sites in 2018.
-The Art Deco buildings lie along Maharshi Karve Marg, and they face the Victorian Gothic buildings across the Oval Maidan, which consist of the Public Works Department, Bombay High Court and University Library and Convocation Hall.
+UNESCO recognized the Victorian Gothic and Art Deco Ensembles of Mumbai as World Heritage sites in 2018.
+The Art Deco buildings lie along Maharshi Karve Marg, and they face the Victorian Gothic buildings across the Oval Maidan, which consist of the Public Works Department, Bombay High Court, University Library, and Convocation Hall.